Case 1 Problem: Merging Lists From Different Sources Into A Single Spreadsheet

 Case 7 Solution:

 TAP Solutions used Excel to create a worksheet for each order as part of a workbook for orders to his suppliers.
 After all the individual orders were entered into the workbook as worksheets, the new Excel workbook calculated how much material was needed for was needed for the entire group of orders.
 The worksheet saved the company time and money because the owner could order the right amount of material from his suppliers and allocate it correctly to the customers' jobs.

 Case 8 Solution:

-TAP Solutions wrote and installed a code into the retailer's website.
-Emails that were sent from the website link automatically carried the code so they would be recognized on the retailer's email processor and kept.
-Emails from spam and sources outside the website didn't have the code and were kicked out.
-TAP wrote an Excel macro that went through all the email and deleted the junk mail that didn't have the inquiry code which eliminated the need for manual review.
-Next the macro sorted the information out from the emails and distributed it to the appropriate sheets based upon the type of the inquiry.
-The user could then quickly and easily send the inquiries to the appropriate responders throughout the company.
-The new process saved many hours and greatly improved the company's response time.
+TAP Solutions wrote and installed a code into the retailer's website so emails sent from the website link would be recognized and kept.
+Emails from spam and sources outside the website didn't have the code were kicked out.
+We also used Excel to delete the junk mail that didn't have the code, sort the information from the emails and distribute it to the appropriate sheets based on the inquiry.
+The new process saved many hours and greatly improved the company's response time

 Case 9 Problem: Using Excel To Produce Reports For Multiple Stores